Kondo Echo Dynamics of Terahertz-Pumped Heavy Fermions

 where $\overline{n}_a^{(0)}$ is the total photon number in the incident pulse, and we have set the zero of CoM time $t$ at the maximum of the Gaussian envelope.
-Note that the Gaussian factor as a function of $\tau$ accounts for the fact that the incident THz pulse has a nonzero spectral width $1/\delta_0$ in the frequency domain. \cref{fig:4f_spectra} shows the resulting time evolution of the momentum-integrated, total $4f$ spectrum and the occupied $4f$ spectral density of a HF system deep in the Kondo regime as well as the nonequilibrium distribution function, see \cite{Supplement} for a video of the continuous evolution.
+Note that the Gaussian factor as a function of $\tau$ accounts for the fact that the incident THz pulse has a nonzero spectral width $1/\delta_0$ in the frequency domain.
+Within the local t-DMFT, this can equivalently be seen as due to an integral over a continuous range of photonic modes. \cref{fig:4f_spectra} shows the resulting time evolution of the momentum-integrated, total $4f$ spectrum and the occupied $4f$ spectral density of a HF system as well as the nonequilibrium distribution function, representative for a range of model-parameter values in the Kondo regime \cite{Meirinhos2024}.
+See \cite{Supplement} for a video of the continuous evolution.
 It exhibits two important phenomena.
-Long before the arrival of the THz pulse [panel (a)], the equilibrium spectrum shows the familiar, narrow Kondo resonance at the Fermi level and the broad single-particle resonance near $\omega\approx \varepsilon_d$, where most of the occupied spectral weight resides.
-At the onset of the THz pulse [panel (b)], the Kondo resonance starts to decline while the $4f$ occupation number (gray area) is still essentially unchanged.
-However, at the peak of the THz pulse [panel (c)] a large fraction of the $4f$ spectral weight is shifted above the Fermi level, and hence, a large fraction of the $4f$ occupation number is moved to the conduction band.
+Long before the arrival of the THz pulse [\scref{fig:4f_spectra}{(a)}], the equilibrium spectrum shows the familiar, narrow Kondo resonance at the Fermi level and the broad single-particle resonance near $\omega\approx \varepsilon_d$, where most of the occupied spectral weight resides.
+At the onset of the THz pulse [\scref{fig:4f_spectra}{(b)}], the Kondo resonance starts to decline, while the $4f$ occupation number (gray area) is still essentially unchanged.
+However, at the peak of the THz pulse [\scref{fig:4f_spectra}{(c)}], a large fraction of the $4f$ spectral weight is shifted above the Fermi level, and hence, a large fraction of the $4f$ occupation number is moved to the conduction band.